jatinkumar027/Zarurat.in/README.md

 ####  public/css

->This folder contain all the css files needed for the software.
+>This folder contain all the css files needed for the software

-#### public/images/kirana

->This folder contain all the images of the kirana shop product.

-#### public/javascript
+#### public/java

->This folder contain all the java script files uses in the software.
+>This folder contain all the java script files uses in the software

 ## master

-This folder contain all the php files required in this software.
+This folder contain all the php files required in this software

 # Configuration